KudryashevLab/TomoBEAR/README.md

 - (current one) [In situ Structural Biology Group](https://www.mdc-berlin.de/kudryashev) at the [MDCMM (Max Delbrück Center of Molecular Medicine)](https://www.mdc-berlin.de) in Berlin, Germany.

 ## Documentation
-Information on the installation, setup and usage and can be found in the corresponding [wiki](https://github.com/KudryashevLab/TomoBEAR/wiki).
+Information on the installation, setup and usage can be found on [TomoBEAR wiki page](https://github.com/KudryashevLab/TomoBEAR/wiki).

 ## Repository structure
-Branches:
+User branches:
 - `main` - more or less stable version (*in a normal case use this one, please!*);
-- `develop` - non-stable development version (*updates frequently, use this one only if you know what you are doing!*);
 - `develop_live` - an experimental (non-stable) version with live data processing functionality (*warning! new functionality and bug fixes from main coming here slowly!*)
-- other branches - new features, bug-fixes, etc (*those branches are under development, do not use them!*).

-Time to time updates from `develop` are introduced in `main`, then the documentation (wiki) updates correspondingly!
-The list of major updates in `main` with corresponding dates is provided in the ["Updates" section on wiki](https://github.com/KudryashevLab/TomoBEAR/wiki/Updates).
+All the other branches are not intended for user usage!
+They hold non-stable development versions (with new features, bug-fixes and refactorings).

 In the future we are planning to introduce wiki versioning as well, stay tuned!